New York City

 Spread across three Brooklyn locations, The Yard opened in 2011 with the aim of finding a balance between work and play, where members can congregate to get things done, meet other people and also hang out and enjoy themselves.
 Each space is designed with a refined contemporary, classic aesthetic with industrial flourishes.
 Flexible, month-to-month membership packages are priced specific to each location, starting at around $300 per month for hot desks.
 Day passes are not available.
 The Yard also provides educational and networking programs and there’s also an Art Program which sees a constant rotation of art works by local and internationally renowned artists being showcased within the venue.

-LOCATION Williamsburg Bridge, Williamsburg & Gowanus WEBSITE www.theyard.com
+Williamsburg Bridge, Williamsburg & Gowanus / www.theyard.com

 (Photo: The Yard)